MkinG2k0/fast-analytics-js/packages/sdk-analytics-js/README.md

 **You don't need to manually wrap your code in try-catch blocks or add error handlers** - the SDK handles everything automatically!

 **Note:** The SDK automatically excludes its own API requests from error tracking to prevent infinite loops.

+### Duplicate Error Prevention

+The Fast Analytics backend automatically prevents duplicate logs:

+- **Automatic detection** - When an event is created, the system checks if an event with the same `url` and `context` already exists in the project
+- **Occurrence counting** - If a duplicate is found, instead of creating a new event, the system increments the `occurrenceCount` of the existing event
+- **Visibility** - The occurrence count is displayed in the logs table and event details, making it easy to see which errors happen most frequently

+This helps:

+- Prevent database bloat from repeated errors
+- Quickly identify the most common issues
+- Reduce storage requirements

+**You don't need to do anything** - duplicate prevention works automatically!

 ### Manual Logging (Optional)